 As reported in Forbes: “While those supporting these measures may claim otherwise, many of the bills or laws try to effectively eliminate the existence of independent contractors, preferring everyone to be an employee and, presumably, someone who might then be persuaded to join a union.”

-In February 2020, Democrats in the U.S. House of Representatives passed the Pro Act with the ABC test still in it.
-The legislation is expected to die in the Senate, as long as Republicans maintain control of that chamber, and the Trump administration issued a statement suggesting that the president would veto the bill.
+In February 2020, Democrats in the U.S. House of Representatives passed the PRO Act with the ABC test still in it.
+The legislation, thankfully, died in the Senate.
+The PRO Act is expected to be reintroduced in 2020, along with the Worker Flexibility and Small Protection Act, which also contains this career-killing ABC Test.

-We stand with the Fight For Freelancers USA coalition in urging federal lawmakers to VOTE NO ON THE PRO ACT as long as it contains the language of the ABC test.
+We stand with the Fight For Freelancers USA coalition in urging federal lawmakers to VOTE NO ON ALL LEGISLATION that contains the ABC Test.